MSc Applied Ecology and Conservation

 Whether you want to diversify or specialise – explore your options.

 - Degree Subject Biology-related subject plus evidence of additional conservation experience.
-First degrees in geography or environmental management are also accepted if these contain a strong ecological component.
+Bachelors degrees in geography or environmental management are also accepted if these contain a strong ecological component.

-- Degree Classification Good first degree (minimum 2.1 or equivalent)
+- Degree Classification Bachelors degree (minimum 2.1 or equivalent)

 - Alternative Qualifications Non-scientists wanting to retrain may take the one year Diploma in Ecology and enter the MSc Applied Ecology & Conservation the following year.